Before the Conference

 You will work together with other judges to judge a set of related poster presentations.
 After reviewing the posters, filling out the rubric, and recording feedback, you and your fellow judges will need to come to a consensus on the session winners.

-Judges of written sessions will receive the submissions they will be judging one to two weeks before the conference.
+Judges of written sessions will receive the submissions they will be judging one month before the conference.
 It is the duty of the judges to judge each submission, offer feedback, and deliberate with their partner judges to determine the first, second, and third place submissions.
 The top three submissions of each written session will be on display at the conference during the poster sessions.

 RETURNING THE JUDGES PACKET